WLW Code Plugin

 The Live Writer Source Code Plug-in For WordPress.com Blogs

-The following software is free to download and use, subject to the Creative Commons License.
+The following software is free to download and use, subject to the MIT License.

 Whilst there are numerous plug-ins for self-hosted WordPress blogs and for other blog engines this one fills the specific requirements needed for a plug-in that targets WordPress.com hosted blogs.
 It inserts the correct ‘Wordpress shortcode’ entry around your code snippet to ensure it is displayed correctly in your WordPress.com blog.
 For details of Syntax Highlighting in WordPress.com, and the supported languages, check out: http://support.wordpress.com/code.